The Finite-Element Method (FEM) is a computationally method to

 - Sommerfeld radiation condition imposed on exterior of computational

-domains (1st order) to model open--region scattering problems
+domains (1st order) to model open-region scattering problems

 - (3D) Truncation of domains using a dielectric material

-- Absorption, scattering, and extinction cross section calculation
+- Absorption, scattering, and extinction cross sections

-- Output of field intensity profiles
+- Field intensity profiles

-equations
+matrix equations

-2D Finite-Element simulation of 2
+2D Finite element simulation of

-nm at 339 nm. |E|^2 is shown.
+separated by 1 nm. |E|^2 is shown.

-Mesh used to calculate the above
+The mesh used to calculate the

 The Computational Physicist